 I had long wanted to go to Costa Rica but always figured I should go to attend some yoga retreat, vegan cooking workshop, or beachside music festival.
 However, due to some fantastic flight deals and a week free, I decided to just go.
 I’m so glad I did as it really is a special place worthy of many repeat visits.

-Day 1 – 3 I started in San Jose where I met up with a fellow vegan yoga enthusiast for a yoga class, lunch at a vegan restaurant and a lot of walking and talking.
+Day 1 – 3 I started in San Jose where I met up with a fellow vegan yoga enthusiast for a yoga class, lunch at a vegan restaurant, and a lot of walking and talking.
 We had a great day walking all over the San Jose city center.
 We ate at a restaurant that I now believe is Mantras veggie restaurant and later had a drink at a restaurant in a trendy area.
-I enjoyed wandering around San Jose checking out the local fruit markets.
+I enjoyed wandering around San Jose and checking out the local fruit markets.

-The next day I took a guided bus tour of San Jose and saw some sites including museums, the theatre, the stadium and various neighborhoods.
+The next day I took a guided bus tour of San Jose and saw some sites including museums, the theatre, the stadium, and various neighborhoods.

 DAY – 4 San Jose to Quepos Puntarenas takes almost 3 hours and 164 km.
 The bus tickets are less than $20 US and the bus station is located in central San Jose.
 There are frequent buses that leave daily and weekly as Quepos is bustling town on its own but also the gateway to Manuel Antonio National park.